flaneurette/UX.js/README.md

 An example to show and hide objects in HTML
 #### UX-menu.html
 An example showing the menu attribute, dynamically generated with UX.js
-#### UX-toggle.html
-An example showing the toggle attribute, to switch a menu on/off
 #### UX-zebra.html
 An example showing the zebra attribute, dynamically generated with UX.js
 #### UX-active.html